 According to a CECP led ‘Giving in numbers’ study that focuses on corporate social strategies, it was found that the role of employees in CSR is on the rise.
 Organizations are more and more focusing on their social strategy in order to attract and retain purpose oriented employees who are known to be a lot more productive in the workplace.
 Purpose oriented individuals are known to have 20% longer tenure, 50% higher chances to take up a leadership position, 47% more likely to advocate the causes of the company and 64% more likely to have a fulfilled career.
 2016 Edelman Trust Barometer states that 80% of the public feels that business can increase its profits while parallelly improving the societal and economic conditions of the community within which it operates.

 Leaders play a huge role in driving the CSR programs and being the inspirational figure that all employees can look up to so that they can take initiatives in the upcoming projects.
 The top leadership needs to recognize and understand the value of driving a sense of purpose.
 More leaders are acknowledging the relationship between health and happiness which is said to improve as a result of leading a meaningful life.
 Happy workers are 12% more productive as opposed to those who aren’t happy.
-Big corporations are ensuring that skill-based volunteering and pro bono services are provided by the employees which a significant impact in the projects taken up by employees, thereby having a positive trend in the level of job satisfaction among employees.
+Big corporations are ensuring that skill-based volunteering and pro bono services are provided by the employees which has a significant impact in the projects taken up by employees, thereby having a positive trend in the level of job satisfaction among employees.
+A lot of corporate social responsibility companies and other companies that identify the need for employee engagement consultants indulge in employee engagement ideas, employee recognition and programmes and fun employee activities.
+There is a growing need for reducing work stress and increasing happiness at work.
+By practicing employee engagement ideas like mentoring, rewarding your employee for a task well done, helping employees to get to know each other better etc., boosts productivity and a thriving work environment.

 Millennials are comprising most of today’s working population and they are also the most socially conscious generation ever to have existed according to a 2006 Cone study on the Millennial Generation.
 It is safe to say that volunteerism, community engagement and philanthropic efforts are aspects that are heavily assessed and taken into consideration to understand the probable value system a given organization contains and nurtures.
 A culture that is focused on CSR and service is only going to become a way of one’s work life increasingly if an organization wishes to have a happy, healthy and purposeful workforce.
 Businesses worried about the cost of implementing this should recognize how it can deliver true win-wins, engaging and improving brand reputation among external and internal stakeholders, contributing to the development of employees and ensuring they are proud of the company they work for and motivated to perform at their best.